 On July 31, 1982, Jim Hamilton was jeeping on the back side of Aspen Mountain along Richmond Ridge when he stumbled upon a grounded Golden Eagle, unable to fly or even walk.
-The eagle’s fierce gaze and sharp talons gave Jim pause, and he decided to head down to Hallam Lake to report his discovery to Tom Cardamone at ACES.
+The eagle’s fierce gaze and sharp talons gave Jim pause, and he decided to head down to Hallam Lake nature preserve to report his discovery to Tom Cardamone, ACES' Director.
 As Tom recalls, “Years of experience with less than exact directions to wild animals in distress compelled me to insist that Jim accompany me back up the mountain.
 With welder’s gloves for protection, I immobilized the broken bird in a heavy blanket and we returned to Hallam Lake.”

 Tom alerted veterinarian Creighton Burkholder, who performed an x-ray and determined that the eagle had a broken left femur, a broken right humerus, an injured tail with an infected open wound, not to mention pneumonia.
 All told, these injuries seemed to spell out the eagle’s fate.